vdaas/vald/docs/overview/architecture.md

 <img src="../../assets/docs/delete_flow.png" />

-When the user delete a vector which is indexed in Vald Agent:
+When the user deletes a vector which is indexed in Vald Agent:

 1. Vald Ingress receives the delete request from the user.
 The request includes the vector ID(s) which is specified by the user.
 2. Vald Ingress will forward the request to the Vald Filter Gateway.